 Orange Fruit Cups

 This is one of the healthiest treats we make!
 This is a fun way to get kids to eat healthy options.
-Cut out a few oranges to fill with various fruits.
+Cut out a few oranges to fill with various fresh fruit.
 I chose blueberries, raspberries and blackberries.
 You can also take a pumpkin carving kit and cut the oranges to have Jack-o-lantern faces!
 Then just fill the orange with berries!
 Small mandarin oranges work too for a smaller serving bowl.

 Mummy Apple Sauce

-If you dress up these healthy choices, like fruit cups, apple sauce and cheeses in a fun, festive way, the kids gravitate towards them more.
+If you dress up these healthy Halloween snacks, like fruit cups, apple sauce, and cheeses in a fun, festive way, the kids gravitate towards them more.
 Just get some streamers and start wrapping!
 Don’t forget the googly eyes!
 Works like a charm.
 This is an easy idea for less sugar and creating a healthy lifestyle for the whole family.

 Stuffed Jack-O-Lantern Peppers

-This one is super easy and all you need is a pumpkin carving kit to cut out the faces.
+This one is super easy and all you need is a pumpkin carving kit to cut out the faces and orange bell peppers.
 We stuffed ours with meat sauce, but you can do anything like your favorite dish.
 My husband preferred guacamole.
 It is a healthy dinner recipe for Halloween festivities.

 Stephen Clarke holds the record for the world’s fastest pumpkin carving time: 24.03 seconds.